sumba101/ControversyDetection/data_scraper/README.md

 ```

 5. The scraped tweets and their replies will be available in `topicwise/<topic>_root_n_replies.pkl` and `topicwise/<topic>_root_n_replies.csv`.<br>
 The pickle file contains the root tweets and their replies loaded into a pandas dataframe.
-The contains the same dataframe dumped in csv format.
+The csv file contains the same dataframe dumped in csv format.

 Note: For information about the dataframe, refer **Data Description**

 ### Usage Instructions
+0. You will need a twitter developer account and generate a bearer token for it and place in `BEARER = 'insert bearer token here'`.
+This is used to authorise all calls to Twitter API and the code will not run without it.
+Refer [Twitter Developer Portal](developer.twitter.com) for instructions on obtaining a developer account and generating a bearer token

 1. Add topics to be scraped.
 Topics to be scraped should be put in as a `list` of strings in `line 133` of `scraper.py`.
 Ensure all topics to be scraped are to have the same label.
 For scraping hastags, use url encoding for `#`.

 2. change `is_cont` in `line 134` to **1** if the topic is controversial, **0** otherwise. <br>